wrapperband/FeathercoinWalletGuide/README.md

 The feathercoind program includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).

-Feathercoin has had it's Proof of work (POW) algorythm enhanced to make it more compatible with distributed mining on widely available commercial graphics cards.
+Feathercoin has had it's Proof of work (POW) algorithm enhanced to make it more compatible with distributed mining on widely available commercial graphics cards.
 The GPUs do the mathematical cryptographic calculations and compatible mining software such as NSGminer use that to test if the have found a block and process the transactions.

 It is the feathercoind (or daemon software) that confirms that a block is valid and spreads that block of transactions round the Peer to Pear network to all the other wallets and miners.
 A block becomes the next on the blockchain when it is accepted by more than 50% of the network as part of a correct and valid chain.

 ***What is the difference between version 0.8 series and version 0.9 series Feathercoin (FTC) wallets?***

 Feathercoin core wallets 0.9.3.x has re based moved to the Bitcoin framework.
 Previously FTC use / was based on the Litecoin framework.
-Lizhi has spent the last year re-writing the Feathercoin coode, adding new features, developing and testing the core series. including maintaining backward compatibility so it is possible to stay on the 0.8.7.x series.
+Lizhi has spent the last year re-writing the Feathercoin code, adding new features, developing and testing the core series. including maintaining backward compatibility so it is possible to stay on the 0.8.7.x series.

 All the Feathercoin specific features have been inherited including, ACP, eHRC , QRCodes, QRsnap.